 To be referred elsewhere for care in accordance with COBRA regulations if applicable.

 To be informed of the use of observation and audiovisual techniques and to give written consent for use of audiovisual equipment or any treatment procedure where consent is required by law.
 Counselors and clients are strictly prohibited, without written consent of the other, to record any treatment sessions.

 To be informed of Arisa Health / PCA ’s grievance procedure and to voice complaints and suggest changes in service or staff without fear of discrimination or retaliation.

 To consent or refuse to take part in research affecting his or her treatment or care.

-Professional Counseling Associates serves all clients without discrimination as to race, creed, color, religion, gender identification, sex, age, disability, national origin, sexual orientation, ability to pay or because those services would be made under Medicare, Medicaid, or CHIP (AR Kids).
+Professional Counseling Associates comply with applicable Federal civil rights laws and do not discriminate on the basis of an individual’s race, color, sex, national origin, disability, religion, age, sexual orientation, gender identity, or inability to pay or because those services would be made under Medicare, Medicaid, or CHIP (AR Kids).